UMICTResearch/resume-me/README.md

 - now, type virtualenv venv
 - pip install -r requirements.txt (this script should install all remaining packages needed)

+##Run the application on your local system
+-<TODO: NISHAN - what is the command to run this on the local system?>
+-<TRD: I tried the following: virtualenv ven and then source venv/bin/activate and finally python run.py (but I received the following errors: Traceback (most recent call last):
+  File "run.py", line 5, in <module>
+    from app import app
+  File "/Users/tdillahu/Development/Projects/resume-me/app/__init__.py", line 6, in <module>
+    import pytz
+ImportError: No module named pytz

 ##Code Push Mechanism
 - Create a branch for the feature in the sprint
 - Make changes and push to the branch